Teefa in Trouble: Promotion

 He revealed the film logo at the opening ceremony of the 2017 Pakistan Super League on 9 February, followed by his "Ab Khel Jamay Ga" performance.
 On 20 April, he performed his original song "Ishq" with Maya Ali at the 16th Lux Style Awards.
 The film teaser was released during the opening ceremony of the 2018 Pakistan Super League on 22 February, where Zafar flew around the stadium on a hoverboard while performing his rendition of "Teefa", followed by his "Dil Se Jaan Laga De" performance.

 Rahim told The News that they started shooting "on the 10th or 12th draft" after more than six months in pre-production.
 He said that a film should not look like "a TV serial, it should be larger than life and the story should be engaging".
 He said to Pakistan Today, "If a director cannot tell a story effectively, he cannot make a good film."
 He commented that it is "difficult to be fully satisfied with one's own work", but he gave his best to the film, so it "belongs to the public" after him.
 Zafar's wife, Ayesha Fazli, has served as the co-producer.

-Zafar is the first Pakistani who was invited to the 5th Silk Road International Film Festival (SRIFF), held in China in October 2018.
+Zafar is the first Pakistani to be invited to the 5th Silk Road International Film Festival (SRIFF), held in China in October 2018.
 He proposed the collaboration between Pakistani and Chinese artists and to release at least three Pakistani films in China to extend the business.
 Teefa in Trouble was also screened to over 30 Chinese mainstream distributors at the festival in Fuzhou.

 Soundtrack

 Mid-Day reported in January 2017 that Zafar said, "I am also working on the music of the movie".
 He told The Express Tribune that the playback voice for Maya Ali would "be Aima Baig, not five different voices", adding that "I wanted every song to be a movie-hit song."
-Like Zafar's previous albums, this time too his brother, Danyal Zafar, helped him in the music.
+Like Zafar's previous albums, this time too his brother, Danyal Zafar, helped him with the music.
 Lightingale Productions collaborated with Junglee Music for the international distribution of the soundtrack, which was released on 6 July 2018.